dbriones49/Cloud-Projects/README.md

 ## Next Steps and Asks
 Next steps and asks were compiled to begin as follows:

+- Define the scope of the structure.
+- Access the current database environment and gather necessary information.
-- Create the AWS Architecture.
+- Choose the appropriate AWS Database serivce for migration.
+- Deploy the new database instance in AWS.
-- Configure and launch the MySQL Server.
+- Configure security settings and access controls for the database.
-- Secure the cloud resources
-- Implement the migration using AWS DMS.
-- Configure the AWS EBS Storage Service.
+- Migrate data from the existing database to the new AWS database instance.
-- Configure AWS CloudWatch for monitoring the database
-- Integrate AWS Quicksight for reporting purposes and to ensure compatibility with their current methods.
+- Measure baseline performance metrics before Migration.
-- Conduct post migration testing and optimization to ensure the database is functioning efficiently.
+- Conduct post-migration testing to ensure data integrtiy and fucntionality.
-- Provide training and support to the company staff on managing the database in the cloud.
+- Optimize database performance and make nessessary adjustments.
+- Monitor and manage the new AWS database instance for ongoing performance and security.

 ## Cloud Archeticure